commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 ### Build all update actions

-A utility method provided by the library to compare a give state with a new StateDraft and update the given state accordently update actions.
+A utility method provided by the library to compare a give state with a new statedraft and update the given state accordently update actions.
 ```java
  private CompletionStage<Void> buildActionsAndUpdate(